The 1st stage starts in Italy to cross the Brenner Pass into Austria. The winner will step forward on a hilly finish circuit around Innsbruck.

 At 121.5 kilometres, stage 2 on the Tour of the Alps is short yet hard.
 The elevation gain in the last 70 kilometres is 2,500 metres.
 Following two wall-like ascents the last 20 kilometres climb at moderate gradients to the line.

-Stage 3 takes in three intermediate ascents and the last 15 kilometre run false flat uphill to the finish line.
+Stage 3 takes in three intermediate ascents and the last 15 kilometres are a false flat run-in to the finish line.

 The Tour of the Alps serves three massive climbs on the fourth day of action.
 In stage 4 the riders tackle the Passo Castrin (24.4 kilometres at 5.6%), Passo Campo Carlo Magno (14.6 kilometres at 6.6%) and the 10 kilometres climb to Boniprati, which slopes at 6.8%.
 The finale is a technical 6.6 kilometres drop into Pieve di Bono.